 But as Steven Pearlstein writes in the Washington Post, it's a different story when they need a bailout.
-The Big Three automakers aren't simply asking for government help -- they think they're
+The Big Three automakers aren't simply asking for government help -- they think they're entitled to it:

 Even before top industry executives arrive in Washington later this month to lobby for their program, General Motors' vice chairman, Robert Lutz, who never misses an opportunity to put his foot in his mouth, was telling reporters in Chicago last week that the industry "deserves" government loans because of all the challenges that have been inflicted upon it.
 In fact, it's hard to imagine an industry less deserving of government help.